Leo Tolstoy

 May 20

-For a human being, considered as a living creature, there can be no question of freedom.
+For a human being as an animal creature, there can be no notion of freedom.
 The whole of his life is the result of a series of causes.
 But if a human being recognizes himself as a spiritual being, there can be no question of unfreedom.
 The notion of unfreedom is not applicable to the manifestations of reason, consciousness and love.

 1

-Remember that since your faculty of reason contains the essence of life, it makes you free, as long as you do not bend it towards the service of the flesh.
+Remember that as your reason contains in itself the property of life, it makes you free, as long as you do not bend it towards the service of the flesh.
 A human being’s soul, illuminated by reason and free from the passions that obscure this light, is a true citadel, and there is no other refuge for a human being that is as true and as impregnable to evil.
 The one who does not know this is blind, and the one who knows this but does not enter the citadel of reason is unfortunate.

 — Marcus Aurelius